Container Store (The) - Consensus Indicates Potential -20.8% Downside

-Container Store (The) with ticker code (TCS) now have 2 analysts in total covering the stock.
-The consensus rating is ‘Hold’.
-The range between the high target price and low target price is between 10 and 6 and has a mean target at 8.
+Container Store (The) found using ticker (TCS) have now 2 analysts covering the stock with the consensus suggesting a rating of ‘Hold’.
+The target price ranges between 10 and 6 calculating the average target price we see 8.
 Now with the previous closing price of 10.1 this would imply there is a potential downside of -20.8%.
-The 50 day moving average now sits at 8.71 and the 200 day moving average is 4.83.
-The market cap for the company is $508m.
-You can visit the company’s website by visiting: http://www.containerstore.com
+The 50 day MA is 8.71 and the 200 day MA is 4.83.
+The company has a market capitalisation of $508m.
+Company Website: http://www.containerstore.com

 The Container Store Group operates as a retailer of storage and organization products and solutions in the United States.
 It operates through two segments, The Container Store and Elfa.
 The company provides approximately 11,000 products designed to help customers.
 Its merchandise category includes Custom Closets, including elfa, Laren, and Avera branded products and installation services, as well as closet lifestyle department products; storage, long-term storage, and shelving; kitchen and trash; office, collections, and hooks; bath, travel, and laundry; gift packaging, seasonal, and impulse; and others.
 The company also designs, manufactures, and sells component-based shelving and drawer systems that are customizable for any area of the home, such as closets, kitchens, offices, and garages, as well as made-to-measure sliding doors.
 As of March 28, 2020, it operated 93 stores with an average size of approximately 25,000 square feet in 33 states and the District of Columbia.
 The company offers its products directly to customers through its website, responsive mobile site, and call center, as well as sells to various retailers and distributors, and on a wholesale basis.
 The Container Store Group was founded in 1978 and is headquartered in Coppell, Texas.